 We can’t always make the time for long vacations, but don’t let that stop you from creating new experiences and memories with your family.
 There are 52 chances throughout the year to make your weekend count.
-If you are looking for something that is a bit father than a day trip from St Louis, here are five road trips from St. Louis that make for an awesome family getaway.
+If you are looking for something that is a bit father than a day trip from St Louis, here are five road trips from St Louis that make for an awesome family getaway.

 Best Weekend Trips from St Louis

 1. Shawnee National Forest, Illinois

 Roughly two hours from St. Louis is one of the most beautiful areas of Illinois, Shawnee National Forest.
 It’s the perfect escape from the city and everyone can enjoy a digital detox.
 There are hiking trails for every age, fishing, a walk-in cave along the river, and even a swimming beach.
 Want to make it an extra memorable experience?
 Sleep at a treehouse hotel at Timber Ridge Outpost!
 (Interested in a treehouse stay?
 Don’t miss these amazing treehouse rentals in the US).

 Don’t miss hiking Garden of the Gods Observation Trail, Rim Rock Trail, Bell Smith Springs Recreational Area, Pounds Hollow Beach and Giant City State Park.